-Rentals paid under operating leases are charged to the income and expenditure account on the accruals basis.
+Rentals paid under operating leases are charged to the Statement of Income on the accruals basis.

 (l) Value Added Tax

 The Association is VAT registered.
 However, a large proportion of the income, namely rents, is exempt for VAT purposes and therefore gives rise to a partial exemption calculation.
 Expenditure as a result is shown inclusive of VAT.